ayush01singh/OCR-Detection-App/README.md

 # OCRDetection

-OCRDetection is a personal research project focused on detecting and extracting text from images using Optical Character Recognition (OCR) techniques.
+OCRDetection is a personal research project iOS App focused on detecting and extracting text from images using Optical Character Recognition (OCR) techniques.

 ## Features